rusticstuff/simdutf8/README.md

 not turned on the non-SIMD std library implementation is used.

 ### WASM32
-For wasm32 support, the implementation is always selected at compile time based on the targeted feature for the wasm32 target.
+For wasm32 support, the implementation is selected at compile time based on the presence of the `simd128` target feature.``` target.
 Use `RUSTFLAGS="-C target-feature=+simd128"` to enable the WASM SIMD implementation.
 WASM, at the time of this writing, doesn't have a way to detect SIMD through WASM itself.
 Although this capability is available in various WASM host environments (e.g., [wasm-feature-detect] in the web browser), there is no portable